 Instead of only making ~1% a year in risk-free income from your three million dollars, you may be able to generate between 3% – 4% returns.
 If you do, you would be able to generate $90,000 – $120,000 in returns or income.
 With $90,000 – $120,000, you should be able to live a very comfortable retirement.

 If you don’t want to take on more risk, you could always make your three million dollars go father by relocating to a lower-cost area of the country in retirement.
 Places in the Midwest and South are much cheaper than coastal cities such as Seattle, Los Angeles, New York, and San Francisco.

 Finally, you can wait to retire in your 60s so you can start receiving Social Security.
 The earliest you can receive Social Security is age 62.
 With the average Social Security benefit of roughly $18,000, you can now earn at minute $48,000 in retirement and up to $138,000 assuming a 4% rate of return or withdrawal rate.

 Of course, if you retire with a pension for the rest of your life, then your three million dollars will be more than enough in retirement.

 Supplemental Retirement Income Is Key

 Below are my latest passive income streams.
 Notice how most of my passive income comes from investments.
-However, I do earn roughly $45,600 a year in supplemental retirement income from a severance negotiation book I wrote in 2012.
+However, I do earn roughly $45,000 a year from a severance negotiation book I wrote in 2012.
 I just keep updating the book every couple of years.

 Retirement Will Be Different Than You Imagine